danlyke/indiewebpresentation/presentation.md

 ---

-## Better
+## Distributed: Better

-- Own your data
+- Keep your data around for posterity
+- Read what you want to
+- Be who you want to / control what you share
+- Say what you want to
 - Avoid lock-in
-- Control what you share

 ---